Severe Chronic Neutropenia International Registry (SCNIR)

 Participants in the SCNIR are invited to join an SCNIR study of patient-reported outcomes for neutropenia.
 By hearing directly from patients and families, rather than an interpretation of a patient’s condition by a medical provider, the SCNIR aims to better understand the patient and family experience of neutropenia and its associated treatments.
 Our goal is to foster the partnerships between patients and medical providers for shared medical decisions that align with patient and caregiver values and preferences.

-If you have not received a link for the study and are part of the registry, please reach out to the SCNIR team at the info below.
+Please reach out to the SCNIR team if you have already joined the registry and have not received the email with the link for the study.
 If you are not already in the SCNIR and would like to participate, please contact us and let your voice be heard!

 Phone: 617-730-4679